habensim/webdriverio-appium-page-objec-model-android/README.md

 # webdriverio-appium-page-object-model-android-ios and integration Browserstack
-Webdriverio, Appium, Automation, Android & iOS
+Webdriverio, Appium, Automation, Android & iOS with Github Action and Browserstack

 Automation Test for app ApiDemos-debug.apk :
 - startActivity to specific Android Activity